johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 Purpose of philosophy not to achieve some perfect ideal, but to keep becoming more complete, more happy, more “X and happy” where x = { sick, in danger, disgraced, etc} Philosophy should keep the well-being independent from the x, which is largely out of our control.

+Worth spending time and energy developing a plan to minimize emotional harm from unexpected (and inevitable) setbacks.

 [Random Interesting thoughts](#Random-Interesting-thoughts)

 # Moral duty to become more rational.